 All ministry is about relationships.
-With this in mind, we invite all parishioners to learn about St. Mary’s new and developing Ministry on Race, Reconciliation & Equity (MORE).
+With this in mind, we invite all parishioners to learn about St. Mary’s Ministry on Race, Reconciliation & Equity (MORE).

 Join our clergy, vestry, and fellow parishioners to confront our collective history of racial and economic segregation in Arlington and beyond.
 We aim to create opportunities for parishioners to listen and share, and better understand racism and inequity.

 Please join us on Saturday, April 10 at noon for our next Walk for Racial Justice and Reconciliation.
 This is an effort to show our concern, as Christians, with racial injustice in the world and to promote healing and reconciliation.

 We plan to gather on the Glebe Road side of St. Mary’s, walk south on Glebe Road to Lee Highway, turn east there, walk to Old Dominion, and turn north on Old Dominion back to the green space.